 Christmas in the Palestinian Territories

 Christmas is very important in the Palestinian territory of the West Bank as it contains Bethlehem, the town in which Jesus was born.
-Bethlehem is about six miles (10 kilometres) south of Jerusalem (which is in Israel).
-Bethlehem means 'house of bread' and back in history was famous for growing wheat for making into bread.
+Bethlehem is about six miles (10 kilometres) south of Jerusalem.
+Bethlehem means 'house of bread' and back in history was famous for growing wheat which was made into bread.

 Only about 20% of Palestinians are Christian, but many Muslim Palestinians are also proud that Jesus was born in a Palestinian Territory!